8 Mile (film): Production

 Hanson said that Eminem was involved in 8 Mile from the project's inception, as writer Scott Silver developed the script with him in mind.
 Early drafts, however, lacked a strong connection to Detroit and set Eminem's character as a hotel bellboy.
 Hanson reworked the script to ground it in Detroit's identity, moving the character to an automotive stamping plant, shifting the timeline to 1995, and adding elements like the local radio station and arson scenes emblematic of the city's struggles.
 While Eminem's input on the script was limited to initial discussions, Hanson collaborated with him closely during rehearsals, particularly on the rap battles, explaining their thematic significance as Eminem crafted lyrics, including the theme song “Lose Yourself.”
 Hanson emphasized authentic casting, bringing in Detroit locals and fostering a bond among the actors, most of whom were new to film.
 Their group name, 3 1/3, emerged organically during rehearsals, symbolizing Detroit's 313 area code and a deeper commentary on identity and unity.
 For Hanson, the goal was to create an authentic portrayal of this world, finding performers who could fully embody their characters.

 Music producer Damizza revealed that Eminem originally asked Mariah Carey to play the role of Stephanie Smith.
 Carey turned down the role which was eventually played by Kim Basinger.

+During the final rap battle scene between B-Rabbit and Papa Doc, Eminem used Anthony Mackie's real personal life information after he searched him on Google and used them to make fun of Doc in the scene.